************Hurricane Sandy Thread************ vol. BE SAFE!!!

 This morning I woke up to screams and look at the window and see a lady and a dog on the floor.
 Con Edison quickly grabbed the woman but the dog was too hot and burning.
 He is still there as we speak.
 They won't go near him.
 I will take another pic now.

-the sausage n peppers stand :rofl:
+the sausage n peppers stand :rollin

-he's talkin now , him and bloomberg's press conferences are must see :lol:
+he's talkin now , him and bloomberg's press conferences are must see :lol

 Back